Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/TArray"

-Re-exports all named exports from the "effect/TArray" module as "TArray".
+Re-exports all named exports from the "effect/TArray" module as `TArray`.

 **Signature**